-So you have found some information on your topic.
-But how reliable is it?
-This page offers tips on how you can evaluate the usefulness of the information you have found.
+Once you have found some information on your topic you need to establish how reliable it is.
+This page offers tips on how to evaluate the quality of academic and non-academic sources.

 There are two main reasons:

-- Quality control - anyone can publish on the web, so there is little quality control, and information is often inaccurate and/or out-of-date.
-Likewise, anyone can contribute towards Wikipedia, the popular online encyclopedia.
+- Quality control - anyone can publish on the web, so there is little quality control over online information, which is sometimes inaccurate or out of date.

 Is the author:

-- a well-known academic with many publications in peer-reviewed journals?
+- a scholar with a record of publications in peer-reviewed journals?